top of page

 5. A Place to Belong

-Teens bond with each other, build friendships, and feel part of a team.It’s an identity-builder in the best way.
+Teens bond with each other, build friendships, and feel part of a team.
+This is an identity-builder in the best way.
+Perhaps the most underrated benefit of martial arts is that it gives teens a tribe.
+In a world where it’s easy to feel isolated, teens find:

 • Friendship